 - Rapper and DJ Black Liquid is one of the foremost advocates for local hip-hop through his FM radio shows on both WRIR 97.3 and WDCE 90.1.

 University of Richmond might seem like a strange home for hip-hop, but its on-campus radio station, WDCE-FM 90.1, is host to one of the area’s first local rap shows.
-And the university recently produced a comedic white rapper, Lil’ Dicky (with an ingenious schtick) who was given a coveted nod by XXL magazine this year.
-Dicky straight plays up his "whiteness" while appropriating black culture, as seen in this video, which has over 54 million views.
+And the university recently produced a comedic white rapper, Lil’ Dicky (with a smart schtick) who was given a coveted nod by XXL magazine this year.
+Dicky honestly plays up his "whiteness" while appropriating black culture, as seen in this video, which has over 54 million views.

-There’s also a professor there, Erik Nielson, who wrote a brief with rapper Killer Mike defending hip-hop artists from lawsuits involving lyrics that received national media attention.
+There’s also a UR professor, Erik Nielson, who wrote a brief with rapper Killer Mike defending hip-hop artists from lawsuits involving lyrics that received national media attention.
 As Nielson wrote in a 2015 essay for USA Today:

 “No other fictional form — musical, literary or cinematic— is used this way in the courts, a concerning double standard that research suggests is rooted, at least in part, in stereotypes about the people of color primarily associated with rap music, as well as the misconception that hip-hop and the artists behind it are dangerous.”

 When reached by Style, Nielson says that he’s only beginning to learn about local hip-hop and isn’t yet comfortable being interviewed about it.